FCO/Red/README.md

 zef install . --deps-only
 ```

-once cloned, you can run it with `-Ilib` on the repo's root
+once cloned, you can run it with `-Ilib` on the repo's root:

 ```
 perl6 -Ilib examples/blog/index.p6